Nuttyb0il/so_long/README.md

 1) Pixel color (**0x00** to **0xFE** pixels) (correspond to a palette **index**)
 2) EOGL (end of graphic line) -- a **0x00** byte that signal the end of a sprite line

+## Compression

+### A list of potential algorithms that could be implemented

+- Difference storing

+    > Difference storing is currently only a concept

+    While creating a palette, DS algorithm can store a decimal difference (1 byte) between palette[n-1] and palette[n], thus saving **6** to **2** bytes.

+    This could be used to create shading, or gradients.